Planning a long commute to work? Here’s how you know if it’s too far

 This doesn’t just come down to your personal best.
 No, no, no!

-Think of the state you were in when you finished your long-distance bike ride?
+Think of your state when you finished your long-distance bike ride.
 A hot mess, right?

 Before you Start

-Before you bike to work, school or college, make sure you ride the route to get a feel for it and know how long it would take.
+Before you bike to work, school, or college, make sure you ride the route to get a feel for it and know how long it will take.
 You can use any estimating app to weigh up the challenge; you’re going to need an exact time.

 Whip out Google Maps and pop in the address of your final destination.